Batch predictions

 JDBC output

-Same as for the input, this requires you to create a DataStore and Credential for your database, but for output_settings you also need to specify statementType, which should be one of datarobot.enums.AVAILABLE_STATEMENT_TYPES:
+Just as for the input, JDBC output requires you to create a DataStore and Credential for your database, but for output_settings you also need to specify statement_type, which should be one of datarobot.enums.AVAILABLE_STATEMENT_TYPES:

 # get to make sure it exists